developer-zebra/developer-zebra-site/src/datawedge/6-4/guide/output/keystroke/index.md

 * **Line feed -** inject action key in place of ASCII LF (0x0A) character
 * **Carriage return -** inject action key in place of ASCII CR (0x0D) character

-**Multi byte character delay -** used to set an inter-character delay (in ms) for sending multibyte characters.
-This parameter can help avoid problems that arise when sending Unicode and multibyte characters to the Android browser.
+**Multi byte character delay -** used to set an inter-character delay (in ms) for sending multi-byte characters.
+This parameter can help avoid problems that arise when sending Unicode and multi-byte characters to the Android browser.
 Value is set to zero by default.
 If experiencing errors in the delivery of keystrokes, increase the delay value in increments of 100 ms.

 **Key event delay -** used to set a delay (in ms) for dispatching control characters as keystrokes to the foreground application.

 -----

 ### UDI Data Output
-This setting applies when the Scanning mode in [Barcode Reader Params](../../input/barcode/#readerparams) is set to UDI, which acquires multiple data points (tokens) as specified in the Universal Device Identifier parameter(s) (also selected in the above-referenced section).
+This setting applies when the Scanning mode in [Barcode Reader Params](../../input/barcode/#readerparams) is set to UDI, which acquires multiple data points (tokens) as specified in the Universal Device Identifier parameter(s) selected in the above-referenced section.

 <img style="height:350px" src="../token_selection_highlighted.png"/>